QuarkChain/QCEPs/QCEP/qcep-5.md

 #### Parameters

-1. `tokenId`, uint128 - id of the token whose owner will be changed
+1. `tokenId`, uint128 - ID of the token whose owner will be changed
 1. `newOwner`, address - address of the new owner, ownership of the token is renounced if the address is 0

 #### Returns